tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * In this Unit's homework assignment, you will build and evaluate deep learning models, using both the FNG values and simple closing prices, to determine if the FNG indicator provides a better signal for cryptocurrencies than the normal closing price data.

-Open the homework solutions and explain to students that in this unit, they will learn how to deal with time series using Long short-term memory (LSTM) recurrent neural networks (RNN); this special type of neural networks will be a key part to develop the homework's solution.
+Open the homework solutions and explain to students that in this unit, they will learn how to deal with time series using Long short-term memory (LSTM) recurrent neural networks (RNN); this special type of neural network will be a key part in developing the homework's solution.

 Answer any questions before moving on.